osmuogar/autotools-template/README.md

 ### 6.1.
 Finding dependencies.

-The following instruction shows all dependencies to be added to configure.ac.
+The following instruction shows all dependencies to be added to `configure.ac`.

 ```bash
 autoscan # Used to generate a preliminary configure.ac